Social Cognitive Development Lab

 Riggs, A.E., Kinard, D. & Long, M. (2022).
 Sex Roles.
 Children’s evaluations of gender non-conforming peers.

 Riggs, A.E. & Gonzalez, A.M. (in principle acceptance).
-Developmental Science.
 Similarity or Stereotypes?
 An investigation of how exemplar gender guides children’s math learning.
+Developmental Science

 McLean, K.C. & Riggs, A.E.
 (2021).
 No age differences?
 No problem.
 Journal of Infant and Child Development.